Event Date:April 26, 2026

 To be eligible for overall and divisional awards, one must show a time crossing all split timing mats near miles 5, 8.1, 13.1, 15.2, 17, 21.2 and 24.

-Awards (based on GUN, not chip time) go to the top five male and female finishers and the top three masters (age 40 and over) male and female.
-Divisional (age group) awards are based on CHIP time and are presented five deep in five year incremental age divisions, both male and female, after 16-19.
-Double-dipping is permitted.
+Awards (based on GUN, not chip time) go to the top five male and female finishers and the top male and female masters (age 40 and over).

-Special division awards are also given to both male and females three deep in the following categories (based on CHIP time):
+Special division awards are given to top male and female in the following categories (based on CHIP time):

 • Monterey County Resident